weatherhead99/foxtrot/doc/building.md

 Building Foxtrot
 ================

 Foxtrot itself is a fairly small and simple system, but it only achieves this through the extensive use of third party dependencies which implement a lot of the difficult parts.
 Thus, it is rather complex to build and get working.
 These dependencies can be provided either via system packages, or via the [conan](https://conan.io) package manager, which is currently the recommended method.
 It is in theory possible (though untested and not recommended) to use system packages for some dependencies and conan dependencies for others.
-Conan requires a compiler fully supporting the c++14 standard.
+Foxtrot requires a compiler fully supporting the c++17 standard.

-Foxtrot is currently supported on GNU/Linux only, and only tested in the OpenSUSE Leap 15.0, ubuntu 16.04 and ubuntu 18.04 distributions.
+Foxtrot is currently supported on GNU/Linux only, and only tested in the OpenSUSE Leap 15.1, ubuntu 16.04 and ubuntu 18.04 distributions.
 Porting to Windows is partially complete.

 >**Important Note:** on ubuntu 18.04, the system grpc package has a bug which causes a segfault when running `exptserve`.
 In addition, the system grpc package does not provide the proper CMake config files.
 Thus, at the moment, on ubuntu 18.04, foxtrot is **only supported when building via conan (see below)**